tlstapleton/Bryce_Harper_Decision_and_Ticket_Prices/README.md

 * The top median ticket price currently on SeatGeek for each of the three teams is, unsurprisingly, each team's respective home opener.

 * Also not the most surprising, the Boston Red Sox command high ticket prices.
-As the reigning World Champs, this is probably to be expect.
+As the reigning World Champs, this is probably to be expected.
+In fact, ticket prices are most likely naturally higher at Fenway Park than other stadiums, regardless of the opponent.

 * Another thing to note: the Cubs continue to bring in high ticket prices even 3 years after their historic World Series win.
 Especially in D.C., where the Nationals and Cubs, although in different divisions, have in past seasons had some exciting games.

+* Although it may be true that teams such as the Cubs and Red Sox have higher ticket prices in their home stadiums regardless of opponent, it will be interesting to see if Bryce Harper's decision makes these prices go up or down relative to how they currently stand, before his decision.